Amol Gole

 Amol Gole is an Indian cinematographer who shot Hindi films like Stanley Ka Dabba, Hawaa Hawaai, Elizabeth Ekadashi, Touring Talkies, Investment etc. He debuted as an Independent cinematographer with the film Stanley Ka Dabba directed by Amol Gupte.
 As cinematographer Amol used a still DSLR camera, Canon's 7D, to make sure the kids (who were shot without missing school, only on Saturdays and during vacation-time) could be themselves, free and feckless and open to constant improvisation.
 The results are striking, a film that feels both stunningly real and yet beautifully textured, color-corrected immaculately enough to look markedly un-digital on the big screen.
 Besides feature films, he has also shot many ad films, documentaries and short films.

 Gole has also shot the internationally acclaimed documentary -- 'Nero's Guests' based on Journalist Palagummi Sainath's work in Vidarbha on issues related to the agrarian crisis.

 Marathi film 'Gajaar' has become the first film in the history of Marathi Cinema to be shot entirely using a digital camera.
 The film, which has been shot live on the annual pilgrimage of Saint Dnyaneshwar from Alandi in Pune to Pandharpur in Solapur, has been shot on a Canon 7D, a digital SLR camera.

 Personal life

-Amol is studied from Sir J. J. School of Commercial Arts, Mumbai.
+Amol has studied from Sir J. J. School of Commercial Arts, Mumbai.
 He is married to Swati Shinde Gole.
-She is a senior journalist and worked with Times of India as Special Correspondent.
+She is a senior journalist and works with Times of India as Deputy Editor.
 Amol and Swati have a son.